indigotech/taq-github-bot/src/data/local/github/tracks-react/track-6/steps/step-2.md

 After you create the frontend, it's time to send this data to the server for creating the user.

-The mutation used to create an user is the `UserCreate` mutation.
+The mutation used to create an user is the `createUser` mutation.
 Docs in Documentation Explorer.

 When this integration is done, your screen should:
 - Return to the User List page if the user create request mutation **has succeded**